OpenConext/OpenConext-myconext/README.md

 The default mail configuration sends mails to port 1025.
 Install https://mailpit.axllent.org/ and capture all emails send.
 You can see all mails delivered at http://localhost:8025/ when mailpit is installed.

+In case when not using the Docker Compose file, you can install Mailpit with Brew

 ```bash
 brew install mailpit
 ```